Vinzent03/obsidian-shortcuts-for-starred-files/README.md

-# Shortcuts for starred files
+# Hotkeys for starred files and searches

 Plugin for [Obsidian](https://obsidian.md)

 ## How to use
-There are 9 commands to open the first 9 starred files. **For example** could you set the hotkeys to `Ctrl + <1-9>`.
+There are 9 commands to open the first 9 starred files and searches. **For example** could you set the hotkeys to `Ctrl + <1-9>`.
 You can set your own hotkeys for the commands under `Hotkeys` in Obsidian.
-Just search for `Shortcuts for starred files`.
+Just search for `Hotkeys for starred files and searches`.

-**Important:** You have to star files with the core plugin.
+**Important:** You have to star files and searches with the core plugin.
 Search for it in the help vault if you don't know the core plugin.

 ## Compatibility